ragouveia/pheme/README.md

 # pheme
-A simple CMS (Content Management System) application written in Angular using Firebase
+Pheme is a serverless application written in Angular that uses Google Firebase as your single backend infrastructure.

+## Techonologies
+ - Angular 6
+ - Firebase
+ - Bootstrap